MCP Discovery via Well-Known URI

 Examples in this document use JSON (RFC 8259).
 All JSON field names are case-sensitive.
 Optional fields MAY be omitted entirely rather than set to null.

-2. Well-Known URI
+2. Well-Known Resources

-2.1 URI Path
+2.1 URI Paths

 /.well-known/mcp.json